awsdocs/aws-codedeploy-user-guide/doc_source/deployment-configurations.md

 # Working with Deployment Configurations in CodeDeploy<a name="deployment-configurations"></a>

 A deployment configuration is a set of rules and success and failure conditions used by CodeDeploy during a deployment\.
-These rules and conditions are different, depending on whether you deploy to an EC2/On\-Premises compute platform or an AWS Lambda compute platform\.
+These rules and conditions are different, depending on whether you deploy to an EC2/On\-Premises compute platform, AWS Lambda compute platform, or Amazon ECS compute platform\.

 ## Deployment Configurations on an EC2/On\-Premises Compute Platform<a name="deployment-configuration-server"></a>